yhmtmt/aws/README.md

     git clone https://github.com/yhmtmt/CmdAppBase.git

 ### for Windows
+Windows version is useful if you need to play the videos or render the 3D graphics.
+Filter "vfile" plays various video files by using Haali Media Splitter and ffdshow.
+Filter "dswin" creates a window with Direct3D surface and shows the video frames.
+You can create Direct3D application simply inheriting the f_ds_window class, the class of "dswin", and overriding input handler and the proc() function.
 1. Install Visual Studio 2010 or later
 2. Install the libraries (NOTE: Basically, the libraries should be built with same version of VC++. vc2010, vc2012, and vc2013 are corresponding to vc10,vc11, and vc12 respectively.
 Of course, if you are targetting x64, the libraries should be the same.)
    * DirectX SDK